 Joint Programming is a new approach to foster collaboration and coordination in R&D in Europe.
 It is a member-states driven activity.
 The Joint Programming Initiative (JPI) "More Years, Better Lives - The Potential and Challenges of Demographic Change" seeks to enhance coordination and collaboration between European and national research programmes related to demographic change.

 Areas affected by demographic change cover a wide range of research fields and policy topics ranging from health to social welfare, education & learning, work & productivity to housing, urban & rural development and mobility.
 The JPI therefore follows a transnational, multi-disciplinary approach bringing together different research programmes and researchers from various disciplines in order to provide solutions for the upcoming challenges and make use of the potential of societal change in Europe.

-Currently 13 European countries are participating in the JPI „More Years, Better Lives“.
+Currently 13 European countries and Canada are participating in the JPI „More Years, Better Lives“.